-1.4.9 Champ Kart Drivers – All safety equipment shall meet current SFI certification requirements to include suit, head & neck restraint, gloves, shoes, arm restraints and a 5-point harness.
+1.4.9 Champ Kart Drivers – All safety equipment shall meet current SFI certification requirements to include a one-piece fire suit head & neck restraint, gloves, shoes, arm restraints and a 5-point harness.
 The SFI approved mandatory head-and-neck restraint shall be in good working condition and within current certification test dates and is subject to pre-race safety inspection.
 See HRKC Section 12 for additional information concerning HRKC Pro Wing Champ division.

 1.4.10 Hair – If hair extends appreciably from beneath the competitor’s helmet level, it is mandatory that participant wears a “balaclava” or head-sock to keep hair from extending outside of the helmet.
 Apparel items such as bandanas, sweater hoods, sweat pants, loose belts, loose jewelry, etc. are not permitted.

 1.4.11 Cameras shall not be affixed to the helmet in anyway.
 Officials are to immediately black flag and remove from the course any driver that enters a session, official or otherwise, with a camera mounted in any way to a helmet.

 1.4.12 Weight – Ballast weight such as weight belts, ankle weights, etc. are prohibited from being added to the driver or driving apparel.

 1.4.13 Electronic communications between the driver and other parties is prohibited at all HRKC events.
 This rule precludes mandatory RACEceiver communications between HRKC Wing Champ Series drivers and the tower.
 (See rule 12.4.4).